k-sheridan/ekf_vio/README.md

 this should compile the entire package.
 If there is an issue please create an issue on this repo!

+## Usage

+You must provide a rectified mono image with a corresponding camera info on topics /camera/image_rect and /camera/camera_info respectively.
+This is temporary.

 ## Development Status

 - [x] initialize with guessed uniform depth estimate of all features and estimate camera motion